top of page

 Speaker Introduction: Laura Murphy, Muckleshoot Indian Tribe

-Summit Cohorts – Meet & Greet and Introduce NEW Self-Selecting Activities!
+Summit Cohorts – Meet & Greet and Introduce Experiential Activities!

 First introduced at the 2022 Satellite Summit, Summit Cohorts are intended to be a fun way to get to know your fellow Summiters and engage in meaningful discussions and activities.
 While seemingly similar to Small Groups, they are even better!

-The Summit Agenda Planning Committee and our Cohorts & Community Committee have worked hard and thoughtfully to design this year’s Cohort experience, complete with group activities and a new slate of exciting self-selecting activities!
-Adding another thrilling element, those who complete the “Passport” printed on the back side of their name badge will be entered in a drawing for a FREE Summit registration!
+The Summit Agenda Planning Committee and our Cohorts & Community Committee have again worked hard and thoughtfully to design this year’s Cohort experience, complete with group discussions and, if you need to step away from standard Summit sessions, a new slate of self-selecting experiential activities!

 Even if you have an aversion to small groups, the Summit Cohorts promise to be fun and educational.
 We encourage you to join in the Cohort fun!